mui/material-ui/docs/pages/careers/developer-advocate.md

   - Follow GitHub issues to understand where developers face frustration and develop strategies to overcome these.
 This could be suggesting or implementing documentation updates, or proposing or contributing code changes that solve the core issue.
   - Give feedback to product management, to influence the product roadmaps based on developers' needs.
 - **Docs**.
-  - Rework the pages of the documentation that are confusing, base on feedback.
+  - Rewrite confusing documentation pages, ensuring the writing is clear and the structure is intuitive to follow.
 - **Content**.
   - Create inspiring sample applications, documentation, and tutorials.
   - Write code where required to support how-to content, blog posts, and presentations.